-Las Vegas Architect Articles
+Las Vegas Architect Articles on Frequently Asked Questions

 Commercial remodeling projects are often referred to as tenant improvements because they are typically designed for tenants who do not occupy the entire building.
-This is for projects where their use is already allowed and not subject to special government agencies.
+This is for projects where their use is already allowed and are not subject to special government agencies.
 This is a best practices and common practices way to go about it.

 - 1. Try to get the existing plans from the building owner or seller if you are purchasing the building.
 This will save you some cost and may describe some pitfalls.
 This will show how your building was originally analyzed under the building code and how your parking and toilet allocations were figured.
 It will also show the dimensions of the location and the actual property identification.
-These things can be “Figured out” again but everything costs money.
+These things can be “figured out” again but everything costs money.

 - 2. Make a list of what you need and or a sketch of what you want you layout to be.
 Most projects don’t finish as they began but you have to start somewhere.
 If you can’t follow plans, just make yourself a list of the requirements.
-Examples: break room with 5 tables having 4 chairs each, 3 exam rooms each with a dentist chair a table and a stool, a waiting room for dogs with seating for 6 and their dogs.
+Examples: break room with 5 tables having 4 chairs each, 3 exam rooms each with a dentist chair a table and a stool, a waiting room for dogs with seating for 6 people and their dogs.

 - a.
 A licensed architect in that state.
 Architects are licensed by state in the USA.